AndreVallestero/minimal-efi/README.md

 # minimal-efi-app
 A bare-bones minimal application for efi on the x64 platform
+- 0 external dependencies
+- 1 source file
+- 42 SLOC
+- 2 compile commands
+- 2560 bytes binary

 ## Build tools
 The only build tools required are `clang` and `lld`.
 This project does not depend on any external headers, libraries, or link files.
-As such, the final executable is extremely small (only 2560 bytes)

 On arch linux this can be easily installed with the command `pacman -S clang lld`